 3. Search by meaning: type what the tweet was about, not the exact words

 ContextBolt also captures bookmarks from Reddit and LinkedIn, so your entire saved content collection is searchable in one place.
+Effectively, it turns your social media saves into a second brain you can query without any manual organization.

 Pro users get an MCP endpoint that connects their bookmarks to AI tools like Claude Desktop and Cursor.
+(Note: this is different from X Premium, which is X’s paid subscription.)

 Best for large collections